Need To Know

 Bring your skiing gear if you’re visiting in winter – the slopes of the Pyrenees are just half an hour away.

 Kids older than two cost €20 a night.
 La Trésor is best suited to babies – there’s a steriliser, changing mats and a crib available (request in advance).
-Rooms 1 and 5 have separate bedrooms suitable for children.
+Room 1 has a separate bedroom suitable for a child.
 Baby monitors work in all rooms.

 Food is locally sourced and largely organic.
 Everything that can be is recycled and the hotel composts plant matter where possible.